Skip to contents

 Example

-First, set up some cumulative time/failure data and specify the breakpoint:
+To use the Piecewise NHPP model in ReliaGrowR, first, set up some cumulative time and failure data and specify a breakpoint:

 times <- c(25, 55, 97, 146, 201, 268, 341, 423, 513, 609, 710, 820, 940, 1072, 1217)